 This is a new app.
-At the time of writing this post it has only been available for a couple of months but it’s already impressing me.
+At the time of writing this post, it has only been available for a couple of months, but it already impresses me.
 Perhaps more than some other apps, it’s acting like an information aggregator from the various NOAA forecasts and feeds, but that does give you a ton of information at your fingertips if you are getting into some really serious aurora research.

-This app is certainly not for the casual aurora observer, and is probably overkill for 95% of people out there.
+This app is certainly not for the casual aurora observer and is probably overkill for 95% of people out there.
 Not only do you get some graphical predictive data, but you also get the actual space weather reports from NOAA.
-If you want to learn intricate details about the strength of solar winds and coronal mass ejections, this delivers various forecasts and solar event feeds into a single app for your consumption.
+Suppose you want to learn intricate details about the strength of solar winds and coronal mass ejections.
+In that case, this delivers various forecasts, and solar event feeds into a single app for your consumption.

 Simple Kp index push notifications are available in this app for free.
-That’s great, but I’d actually rather the developer charged a small fee with them to keep this project financially viable for the future!
+That’s great, but I’d prefer the developer charged a small fee with them to keep this project financially viable for the future!
 Happy to pay for good work if it keeps something going.
-Currently there doesn’t seem to be any monetization for this project, which, whilst admirable and clearly for the love of the topic, doesn’t guarantee the future of the app.
+Currently, there doesn’t seem to be any monetization for this project, which, whilst admirable and clearly for the love of the topic, doesn’t guarantee the future of the app.

 Bonus – Photopills

 Photopills is the best photographer’s companion app on the market.
 And whilst it doesn’t have specific aurora forecasting features, it has the best information on upcoming moon phases for different days of the coming month and comprehensive shot planning features.
 Whenever I go on a photo mission, day or night, I always use Photopills for something, so it would be remiss of me not to mention it in this post.